JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Arborization.rst

 .. attribute:: Arborization.neurite

-	The :class:`neurite <Network.Neurite.Neurite>` from which this arborization extends.
+	The :class:`neurite <network.neurite.Neurite>` from which this arborization extends.

 .. attribute:: Arborization.region

-	The :class:`region <Network.Region.Region>` being arborized.
+	The :class:`region <network.region.Region>` being arborized.